RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/Interactive Badge - notes.md

 #Resources
 For this project, the [Code Kingdoms](http://jumpto.cc/mb-new) microbit editor should be used.

-You can find a completed version of this project at <a href="http://">/xxxxx</a>, and the compiled .hex file can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project at [microbit.co.uk/butcyl](https://www.microbit.co.uk/butcyl), and the compiled .hex file can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:

 + InteractiveBadge.hex